 - 1.1.1 Ethical Conduct and Compliance with Laws: MBC Group's policy is to conduct business with integrity, fairly, impartially, in an ethical and proper manner, and in compliance with all applicable laws and regulations.
 In conducting our business, integrity must underlie all relationships, including those with customers, suppliers, communities and employees.
-Failure to comply with this Policy shall be grounds for disciplinary action in accordance with the Employee Handbook. - 1.1.2 Anti-Corruption: The anti-corruption policies and measures set out below are necessary to protect the business, resources and reputation of the MBC Group. - (i) Employees must under no circumstances offer, promise, give or authorise the giving, directly, indirectly or through third parties, of any bribe, kickback, illicit payment, benefit in kind or any other advantage to a Government Official or Government Entity (as defined below), private sector customer, supplier, contractor, or any other person or entity, as an inducement or reward for an improper performance or non-performance of a function or activity.
+In this connection, employees are required to have the strength to do what they believe to be right in difficult situations. - 1.1.2 Anti-Corruption: The anti-corruption policies and measures set out below are necessary to protect the business, resources and reputation of the MBC Group. - (i) Employees must under no circumstances offer, promise, give or authorise the giving, directly, indirectly or through third parties, of any bribe, kickback, illicit payment, benefit in kind or any other advantage to a Government Official or Government Entity (as defined below), private sector customer, supplier, contractor, or any other person or entity, as an inducement or reward for an improper performance or non-performance of a function or activity.
 Facilitation payments (also referred to as grease payments; that is, payments or gifts made to a government or public official to speed up, or secure the performance of, a routine, governmental action which the official is already obliged to perform such as issuing permits, immigration controls, providing services or releasing goods held in customs) could also create bribery risks.
-Accordingly, employees must not make any facilitation payments on any MBC Group company's behalf. - (ii) Similarly, employees must not under any circumstances solicit or accept, directly or indirectly, any bribe, kickback, illicit payment, benefit in kind or any other advantage from any Government Official or Government Entity, customer, supplier, contractor, or any other person or entity that is intended to induce or reward an improper performance or non-performance of a function or activity. - (iii) "Government Entity" includes any national, federal, state, provincial, county, municipal, local or foreign government, or other subdivision or agency thereof; any entity exercising executive, legislative, judicial, regulatory, taxing or administrative functions of or pertaining to government; any arbitrator or arbitral body or panel of competent jurisdiction; any public international organization (e.g., the United Nations, the International Monetary Fund, the World Bank); and any entity owned or controlled, in whole or in part, by any national or local government (e.g., a state-owned or state-controlled petroleum company, communications company, etc). - (iv) "Government Official" includes any elected or appointed official of a Government Entity of any country; representatives or employees of a Government Entity at any level, including customs, immigration and transportation workers; military personnel; representatives of political parties; candidates for political office; directors, managers or employees of state-owned or controlled entities; and any entity hired by a Government Entity for any purpose. - (v) The Group shall conduct a periodic risk assessment exercise covering compliance risks such as bribery and corruption.
-The outcome of the risk assessment shall be reported to the relevant Board Committee.
+Accordingly, employees should not make any facilitation payments on any MBC Group company's behalf. - (ii) Similarly, employees must not under any circumstances solicit or accept, directly or indirectly, any bribe, kickback, illicit payment, benefit in kind or any other advantage from any Government Official or Government Entity, customer, supplier, contractor, or any other person or entity that is intended to induce or reward an improper performance or non-performance of a function or activity. - (iii) "Government Entity" means any national, federal, state, provincial, county, municipal, local or foreign government, or other subdivision or agency thereof; any entity exercising executive, legislative, judicial, regulatory, taxing or administrative functions of or pertaining to government; any arbitrator or arbitral body or panel of competent jurisdiction; any public international organization (e.g., the United Nations, the International Monetary Fund, the World Bank); and any entity owned or controlled, in whole or in part, by any national or local government (e.g., a state-owned or state-controlled petroleum company, communications company, etc). - (iv) "Government Official" means any elected or appointed official of a Government Entity of any country; representatives or employees of a Government Entity at any level, including customs, immigration and transportation workers; military personnel; representatives of political parties; candidates for political office; directors, managers or employees of state-owned or controlled entities; and any entity hired by a Government Entity for any purpose.